 What is Cold Thermogenesis?

-Cold thermogenesis is the process in which the body uses fat metabolism to keep warm when exposed to cold temperatures, like when you take a cold plunge in a barrel of 15° Fahrenheit water.
+Cold thermogenesis is the process in which the body uses fat metabolism to keep warm when exposed to cold temperatures, like when you take a cold plunge in a barrel of 15° Celcius water.
 During this process, the body recruits more of your brown adipose tissue to dissipate energy as heat.
 It does this by activating uncoupled oxidative phosphorylation from ATP synthesis.

-Whenever an organism (such as you, an athlete) requires extra heat, brown fat converts white fat.
+Whenever an organism (such as you, an athlete) requires extra heat, brown fat converts to white fat.
 We call this the browning of the white adipose tissue (WAT).
 Research has shown that with the help of a hormone called irisin, BAT can convert WAT to have similar characteristics, making it easy to burn up and produce heat.

 When converted, WAT becomes what we call brite or beige fat cells.
 In this state, these cells can burn more calories than regular white fat.
 While these new cells belong to a cell lineage different from classical brown adipocytes, they contribute significantly to body fat reduction and thermogenesis.

 There are two primary types of fat tissues or adipose in the body, namely:

 White Fat Tissues: These tissues are responsible for storing energy, and it is what makes you fat.
 They can add inches to your waist and thigh, which you most likely want to dispose of.

 Brown Fat Tissues: These fat tissues are primarily located around your neck and collar bone.
 They serve a unique purpose when subjected to cold temperatures.

 Is There Scientific Proof That Supports Using Cold Water Therapy and Weight Loss?